korlark/docker/haproxy/README.md

 # korlark/haproxy

-HAProxy with CURL on ALpine
+HAProxy with CURL on Alpine

 ## Dependencies